Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 The numerical error is measured by comparing the finite difference solution with the exact Airy solution.

-For a grid spacing $h$, the error behaves approximately as
+For grid spacing $h$, the error behaves approximately as

 $$
 E(h)\propto h^p,